The Amitāyus Sutra: Contents

-Shakyamuni Buddha then recounts how numerous Buddhas in all directions of the universe praise Sukhavati, confirming the truth of his message about the Land of Bliss and Amitabha.
-This act of praise by other Buddhas is related to the alternative title of the associated shorter sutra, "Embraced by All Buddhas," suggesting that all Buddhas promote this teaching.
+Shakyamuni also recounts how numerous buddhas in all directions praise Sukhavati, confirming the truth of his message about the Land of Bliss and Amitabha.

-Lastly the sutra shows the Buddha discoursing at length to the future Buddha, Maitreya, describing the various forms of evil that Maitreya must avoid to achieve his goal of becoming a Buddha as well as other admonitions and advice.
+Lastly the sutra shows the Buddha discoursing at length to the future Buddha, Maitreya, describing the various forms of evil that Maitreya must avoid to achieve his goal of becoming a buddha as well as other admonitions and advice.